 Debut: Naruto Chapter 45 (Manga), Naruto Episode 26 (Anime)

 Misumi's body is stretchy and flexible, so he can easily wrap around an opponent and disable them.
 He fights Kankuro in the preliminaries and seems to have killed him, but Kankuro reveals that he was actually attacking a dummy, his puppet Karasu.
-Karasu breaks most of his bones and he is taken away in a stretcher.
+Karasu breaks most of his bones and he is taken away on a stretcher.
+He returns later on in the anime during an outing in the Land of the Sea, where he and Yoroi serve as research assistants to Amachi.
+During a raid on the underground lab, he gets his arms tied to a pair of poles by Ino Yamanaka and is left for dead as soon as the cave begins to collapse.

-- Elite Mook: He's a Mauve Shirt who has a special ability that diffenciate him from the low-level mooks.
+- Elite Mook: He's a Mauve Shirt who has a special ability that differentiates him from the low-level mooks.

 - Half-Hearted Henchman: In the filler arc, it's implied that he wasn't truly interested in the villains' goals.